fjod/Codewars/CodeWars/Task.md

-﻿3.
-Longest Substring Without Repeating Characters Medium
+﻿424.
+Longest Repeating Character Replacement
-   32.4K
-   1.4K
+     Medium
+     7.5K
+     308
      Companies
+     You are given a string s and an integer k.
+You can choose any character of the string and change it to any other uppercase English character.
+You can perform this operation at most k times.

-   Given a string s, find the length of the longest substring without repeating characters.
+Return the length of the longest substring containing the same letter you can get after performing the above operations.

 Example 1:

-Input: s = "abcabcbb"
+Input: s = "ABAB", k = 2
-Output: 3
+Output: 4
-Explanation: The answer is "abc", with the length of 3.
+Explanation: Replace the two 'A's with two 'B's or vice versa.
 Example 2:

-Input: s = "bbbbb"
-Output: 1
-Explanation: The answer is "b", with the length of 1.
-Example 3:

-Input: s = "pwwkew"
+Input: s = "AABABBA", k = 1
-Output: 3
+Output: 4
-Explanation: The answer is "wke", with the length of 3.
-Notice that the answer must be a substring, "pwke" is a subsequence and not a substring.

-Constraints:

-0 <= s.length <= 5 * 104
-s consists of English letters, digits, symbols and spaces.
+Explanation: Replace the one 'A' in the middle with 'B' and form "AABBBBA".
+The substring "BBBB" has the longest repeating letters, which is 4.